 Depression Doesn’t Target Startups or Entrepreneurs

 But I’d be lying to you if I said this story was unique to founders and entrepreneurs.
 It’s not.
 Depression is commonplace in modern society — far more common than I think most people realize.
-Besides phobias, it’s the most common mental illness people come down with — 1 in 10 adults in the U.S. report having it.
+Besides phobias, it’s the most common mental illness people come down with —

 It doesn’t discriminate by race, gender, profession, social status or education.
 It doesn’t care if you’re married with 2 beautiful children.
 It doesn’t care if you have a job or are homeless.
 Moms get it.
 Dads get it.
 Hot, young single adults get it.
 Successful and failed entrepreneurs get it.
 That celebrity had it.